 Enhancing your language skills can help you not only improve your career perspectives and facilitate your future travel plans, but it also actually makes you smarter.
 According to The Telegraph, there are least seven cognitive advantages to learning a foreign language, among them: the undeniable improvement of your decision-making skills and memory.
 This means that you’ll be more productive at work and more likely to succeed.

 Of course, speaking English remains indispensable, but don’t stay in your comfort zone for too long.
 When you learn another language, you can experience other things in life.
 You can make new friends and understand other cultures.
 Let’s be honest, there is nothing better than reading classic books in their original language.

 Last but not least: French is not a difficult language to learn.
 For those who have minimal knowledge of any Latin language such as Italian, Spanish, Portuguese, or Romanian, it will already be easier.
 But even so, English speakers will also have step up since English and French share a lot of words.
 Approximately 50% of modern English comes from French.
 If you know déjà vu, cul de sac, toilet and fiancé, you already speak some French.
 Go for it, it will be worth it.
 After all, it’s la langue de l’amour.

-Carla Simon is a Communications Officer at Université de Montréal where she got her Master’s degree in International Studies.
+Carla Simon is a Recruitment Advisor at Université de Montréal where she got her Master’s degree in International Studies.
 Carla worked as a journalist for several years in Brazil, where she comes from.
 Interested in politics, books, vegetarian food, and languages, she has adopted as her hometown a place that brings all those things together: Montreal.